-In 2002, the Legislature merged the State County Management Committee and the MH/DS Commission and expanded the duties of the newly recreated Commission to include many of those of the State County Management Committee.
-Counties are required to submit a county management plan for approval by the director of the DHS, following review by the MH/DS Commission.
+Region Management Plan: Regions are required to submit a county management plan for approval by the director of the DHS, following review by the MH/DS Commission.
 The plans must identify how the county plans to implement the following elements: 1) planning, 2) identifying a provider network and contracting for services, 3) determination of eligibility, 4) funding authorization, 5) service monitoring and coordination, 6) service and cost tracking and evaluation, and 7) quality assurance.
-Each county is required to establish a central point of coordination (CPC) process, and employ a qualified CPC administrator.
+Each region is required to establish a and employ a qualified region CEO.